apache/pulsar/docs/Authentication.md

 #### Configure discovery service

 Since discovery service is redirecting the HTTPS requests, it needs to be trusted by the client as well.
-Add TLS configuration in in `conf/discovery.conf`:
+Add TLS configuration in `conf/discovery.conf`:

 ```shell
 tlsEnabled=true